10 amazing reasons to teach English in South Korea

 Wherever it is that foreign teachers stay the main advantage is, for as long as you are working at Korea ESL jobs, you will not pay rent, and that is one huge financial weight lifted — and one of our personal favorite responses to "Why teach English in Korea?"

-4. The Foreigner Culture
+4. The Foreigner Culture is Awesome

 On the list of multicultural countries, South Korea does not rank very highly.
 Koreans are ancient people; one of the few populations in the world who can trace a continuous time and presence on the same territory for thousands of years.
 Throughout history, this has led to the depiction of Korea as the ‘Hermit Kingdom’, a country ultimately Korean in its spirit, ideology and people.
 While other aspects of Korean culture, such as technology and education, have developed with rapid speed and tenaciousness, multiculturalism has not.
 As a teacher, this lack of cultural diversity is not something that creates antagonism from the locals (see friendliness).